sgayangi/APKGitOpsDemo/README.md

 ## Uninstall API from the dev/stage environment.
 1. Go to the Actions under your forked repository.
 2. Select the workflow called "Uninstall API."
-3. Click on the "Run workflow" button and fill in the API name, version, and environment as follows.

-    ```
-    API Name: greetingAPI
-    API Version: 1.0.0
-    Environment: dev
-    ```
-4. Click on the "Run workflow" button.